jarhart/SublimeSBT/README.md

 **Show SBT Output**

  - Show the SBT output panel if it's not already showing.
+This also focuses the output panel and puts the cursor at the end.

 **Compile, Test, Run, Start Console**